getavalon/core/docs/index.md

 pyblish-mindbender provides a stateful API.

-State is set and modified by calling any of the exposed registration functions, prefixed `register_*`, or automatically on calling `mindbender.install()`.
+State is set and modified by calling any of the exposed registration functions, prefixed `register_*`, or automatically on calling `api.install()`.

 <br>